Stilic/pkh/README.md

 To login, type `root` and press Enter.

-Then, you can repeat the steps if you want to build NELD inside itself.
+Then, you can repeat the steps if you want to build it again inside itself.